Zywave/booster/src/_areas/design-system/components/notifiers.md

 The three types of available Notifier types are identified by the different colors and icons.
 These identifying features allow someone to know, at a glance, the type and importance of the message contained within.

 ### Info Notifier
+Used to provide general information about the product or current process.
 ![Info notifier](/images/components/notifier/info_notifier.svg)

-Used to provide general information about the product or current process.
+<docs-spacer size="small"></docs-spacer>

 ### Success Notifier
+Used to provide information that an action or workflow has been completed successfully.
 ![Success notifier](/images/components/notifier/success_notifier.svg)

-Used to provide information that an action or workflow has been completed successfully.
+<docs-spacer size="small"></docs-spacer>

 ### Error Notifier
+Used to alert the user of server-side issues or errors or that an error was encountered while performing an action or workflow.
 ![Error notifier](/images/components/notifier/error_notifier.svg)

-Used to alert the user of server-side issues or errors or that an error was encountered while performing an action or workflow.

 - - -